okta/okta.github.io/_source/_docs/api/resources/users.md

 {% api_operation delete /api/v1/users/${userId}/clients/${clientId}/tokens %}

 Revokes all refresh tokens issued for the specified User and Client.
+Any access tokens issued with these refresh tokens will also be revoked, but access tokens issued without a refresh token will not be affected.

 #### Request Parameters
 {:.api .api-request .api-request-params}